NCOA partners with Black, Latinx, and LGBTQ+ organizations to address growing economic insecurity amid pandemic

 Grassroots effort will expand access to benefits programs for older adults

-ARLINGTON, Va., July 14, 2020 /PRNewswire/ -- Today, the National Council on Aging (NCOA), a trusted national leader working to ensure that every person can age well, announced partnerships with several leading local and national nonprofits to connect diverse older adults, their caregivers, and their families to benefits programs to help them pay for food, prescription drugs, and health services.
+ARLINGTON, Virginia, July 14, 2020 /PRNewswire-HISPANIC PR WIRE/ -- Today, the National Council on Aging (NCOA), a trusted national leader working to ensure that every person can age well, announced partnerships with several leading local and national nonprofits to connect diverse older adults, their caregivers, and their families to benefits programs to help them pay for food, prescription drugs, and health services.

 The COVID-19 pandemic is pushing a growing number of older adults, especially those who are Black and Latinx, into poverty.
 Even before the coronavirus, eligible older adults left $30 billion in federal and state benefits unused because they didn't know about them or how to apply.
 These programs include the Supplemental Nutrition Assistance Program (Food Stamps), Medicare Savings Programs, Medicare Prescription Drug Low-Income Subsidy, and more.